 If you’re not 100% sure pumping is for you, try renting a pump to begin with.
 Most hospitals and good pharmacies offer a rental service.

 - When you have just fed from both sides

-- If you do not have clean equipment (if you’re planning to use your milk)
+- If you don’t have clean equipment (if you’re planning to use your milk, not pump and dump)

-- When you are dehydrated or when you have not had enough water for the day.
-When you are breastfeeding, you should be aiming for 3L a day.
-The normal water consumption for the day is 2L under basic circumstances.
+- When you’re dehydrated or haven’t had enough water during the day — when you’re breastfeeding you should be aiming for 3L a day, as opposed to the usual 2L.
 It’s a lot, so go and have a glass now.

 2. Massage your breast with one hand (if you are holding your baby with the other) or two.

 3. Massage from the outside inwards with steady pressure directly towards your nipple.